microsoft/onnxjs-demo/README.md

 The demo is available here [ONNX.js demo website](https://microsoft.github.io/onnxjs-demo/).

-*NOTE: Currently, the supported platforms are Windows 10 + Edge/Chrome/Firefox/Electron/Node.js (support for other platforms is coming soon).*
+*NOTE: Currently, the supported platforms are Edge/Chrome/Firefox/Electron/Node.js (support for other platforms is coming soon).*

 ## Use Cases